Get first-hand reviews and the latest travel trends with the Golf Travel Experts.

 Flight time & travel costs

 One of the biggest advantages of a home Solheim Cup is the comparatively cheaper travel and accommodation options when compared to watching the team in the USA.
-Flights down to the Costa del Sol are in abundance, with Malaga the preferred local airport for most.
+Flights to the Netherlands are in abundance, with Eindhoven the preferred local airport for most.
 Most major UK airports offer routes to the region, meaning transfer times and costs are also reduced on both ends of your journey.
+With the Netherlands being situated so close, the train is also an option for those who prefer this method of travel.

-Additionally, given the long history of looking after travelling groups from the UK in the area, there are hotel options to accommodate every group – from five-star decadence to smaller affordable options for groups looking to stick to a budget.
+Additionally, there are hotel options to accommodate every group – from five-star decadence to smaller affordable options for groups looking to stick to a budget.

-Despite a 10-7 deficit in total Solheim Cups, team Europe have won the last two in a row.
-Our women are looking to make it a hattrick in 2023, something twice done by the US team, but never by our side.
+Despite a 10-8 deficit in total Solheim Cups, team Europe have retained the cup the last three in a row.
+Our women are looking to continue this streak in 2026, something never done by the US team.

-We’ve got a great chance with some local names from GB & Ireland leading the way, including; Leona Maguire, Charley Hull, and Georgia Hall.
-Although, they’ll have to be on their game if they want to hold off the likes of Lexi Thompson, Danielle Kang, Megan Khang, and the Korda Sisters!
+We’ve got a great chance with some world-class local names from GB & Ireland leading the way.
+Although, they’ll have to be on their game if they want to hold off the USA.

 Feel like lending them some vocal support?
 Speak to our Sales Experts today to begin planning your trip…